The Australian Curriculum has three dimensions: learning areas, general capabilities and cross-curriculum priorities.

 |Technologies||Design and technologies||Awaiting final endorsement.
 Noted November 2013 and agreed that curriculum could be made available for state and territory use.
 Decisions about the use of these curriculum are to be taken by relevant authorities in each state and territory.|

 Education authorities in each state and territory determine the Australian Curriculum implementation timelines for schools.
 More information about state and territory implementation plans can be found on the ACARA website.

 In each curriculum, the content descriptions specify what all young people should be taught, and the achievement standards set out the depth of understanding and sophistication of skill expected of students at points in their schooling.

 Other information is provided to support the content descriptions and achievement standards.
 Each curriculum includes a rationale, aims, year or band level descriptions, information on the organisation of the curriculum, content elaborations, annotated portfolios of student work samples and a glossary.

 The Australian Curriculum pays explicit attention to how seven general capabilities and three cross-curriculum priorities contribute to, and can be developed through each learning area.

-The Australian Curriculum includes a focus on seven general capabilities: Literacy, Numeracy, Information and communication technology (ICT) capability, Critical and creative thinking, Ethical understanding, Personal and social capability and Intercultural understanding.
-Continua of learning have been developed for each, to describe the relevant knowledge, skills, behaviours and dispositions at particular points of schooling.
+The seven general capabilities are literacy, numeracy, information and communication technology capability, critical and creative thinking, personal and social capability, ethical understanding, and intercultural understanding.
+Learning continua are available for each capability, which describe the relevant knowledge, skills, behaviours and dispositions at particular points of schooling.

-The Australian Curriculum also pays attention to three cross-curriculum priorities: Aboriginal and Torres Strait Islander histories and cultures, Asia and Australia’s engagement with Asia and Sustainability.
-These have been embedded where relevant and appropriate in each learning area and can be viewed explicitly in the curriculum online.
+The Australian Curriculum focuses on three cross-curriculum priorities: Aboriginal and Torres Strait Islander histories and cultures, Asia and Australia’s engagement with Asia, and sustainability.